• Home

 There are a range of different types of tripod head on the market, with the two most popular being ball heads and pan and tilt heads.

 Ball heads are by far the most popular for still photographers and are the standard type of tripod head that comes with most travel tripods.
-They offer the most flexibility when it comes to adjustment and camera position, and are the most compact type of head.
+They offer the most flexibility for adjustment and camera position, and are the most compact type of head.

 Pan heads or pan & tilt heads allow for individual axis control, so you can pan and tilt the camera independently.
 This allows for easier small adjustments, and also makes for better video results as you can move on one axis without having to worry about the other axis.
 These are great for those who plan to a lot of photography or video that involves motion and action.